VDK/tab-tamper/README.md

 * on "load" set A1 to <code>=init(interface!A1)</code>
 * on "interface" create three buttons insert > drawings
 * right click on the button and assign the script "resetButton", "mergeButton" and "submitButton"
-* Under "File" > "Publish to the web" publish "interface" as a CSV file.
-Copy the identifiers found in this URL to the script.
 * use the resetButton once before first use